Partial coloring, vertex decomposability, and sequentially Cohen-Macaulay simplicial complexes: Background

 \begin{definition} A simplicial complex $\Delta$ on vertex set $V$ is called \emph{vertex decomposable} if \begin{enumerate} \item $\Delta$ is a simplex, or \item there is some vertex $v \in V$ such that $\Delta \setminus v$ and ${\rm link}_\Delta(v)$ are vertex decomposable and do not share any facets; such a vertex $v$ is called a \emph{shedding} vertex of $\Delta$. \end{enumerate} \end{definition}

 \begin{remark} When $\Delta$ is vertex decomposable, then $\Delta$ also inherits other combinatorial and algebraic properties.
 In particular, if $\Delta$ is pure and vertex decomposable, then $\Delta$ has a pure shelling, and its Stanley-Reisner ring $R/I_{\Delta}$ is Cohen-Macaulay.
-If $\Delta$ is non-pure and vertex decomposable, then $\Delta$ is still shellable, in the non-pure sense of Bj\"orner and Wachs \cite{BW}, and its Stanley-Reisner ring $R/I_{\Delta}$ is sequentially Cohen-Macaulay.
+If $\Delta$ is non-pure and vertex decomposable, then $\Delta$ is still shellable, in the non-pure sense of Bj\"orner and Wachs \cite{BW}, and its Stanley-Reisner ring $R/I_{\Delta}$ is sequentially Cohen-Macaulay (see Section 4 for a definition).
 We point the reader to the text of Herzog and Hibi \cite{HH} for a complete treatment of these ideas. \end{remark}

 For simplicial complexes $\Delta$ and $\Omega$ over disjoint vertex sets $V$ and $U$, respectively, the \emph{join} of $\Delta$ and $\Omega$, denoted by $\Delta \cdot \Omega$, is the simplicial complex over the vertex set $V \cup U$, whose faces are $\{\sigma \cup \tau ~|~ \sigma \in \Delta, \tau \in \Omega\}$.
 Provan and Billera proved: